abalint/japaneseShowGraph/README.md

 - `--min-kana-ratio 0.1` — minimum kana token ratio to accept a show
 - `--min-tokens 50` — minimum total tokens to accept a show

+**Filtering (parser-side):**

+The parser applies several layers of filtering before data reaches the database:

+1. **Non-Japanese filename filtering** — files with language codes in their name (`.en.`, `[eng]`, `.zh.`, `[ko]`, etc.) are skipped automatically to avoid ingesting translated subtitle tracks.
+2. **Line-level Japanese filtering** — only lines containing at least one Japanese character (hiragana, katakana, or kanji) are kept; pure-ASCII or other-language lines are dropped.
+3. **POS filtering at tokenization** — supplementary symbols (`補助記号`) and whitespace (`空白`) are discarded during tokenization and never stored.
+4. **OOV tracking** — morphemes not found in the SudachiPy dictionary are flagged with `is_oov = 1` in the database for downstream filtering.
+5. **Show-level validation** — a show is rejected entirely if it has fewer than `--min-tokens` total tokens (default 50) or its kana token ratio falls below `--min-kana-ratio` (default 10%).
+This catches non-Japanese or nearly-empty subtitle sets that slipped through earlier checks.

 ### Step 3 — Build graph

 Reads the SQLite database, computes TF-IDF vectors and cosine similarity, clusters shows with the Leiden algorithm, and exports GraphML files and JSON data.